 What Is the JC Virus?

 The John Cunningham virus, known more commonly as the JC virus, is a very common virus in the United States.
-It’s estimated that more than three-quarters of Americans have it.
-The average person carrying the JC virus will never know and is unlikely to suffer any side effects as a result of its being n his or her body.
+According to the World Journal of Neurosciences, between 70 and 90 percent of people in the world have the virus.
+The average person carrying the JC virus will never know and is unlikely to suffer any side effects as a result of its being in his or her body.